fabmas/certlc/index-content.md

 - **Certificate Store (Name and Location):** The certificate store where the certificate is to be stored.
 On Windows servers, the default value for Name  is 'My' and for Location is 'LocalMachine', which is the personal certificate store of the computer.
 On Linux servers, a file system path can be specified, considering that the default value is 'AzureKeyVault', which is the certificate store for Azure Key Vault.
 - **linkOnRenewal:** A flag indicating whether the certificate should be linked to the server on renewal.
 If 'true' on Windows machines it copies the new certificate in the store and link it to the old one doing an effective rebinding of the certificate.
 The default value is 'false' meaning that an explicit binding is required.
 - **pollingIntervalInS:** The polling interval for the Key Vault extension to check for certificate updates.
 The default value is 3600 seconds (1 hour).
 - **authenticationSetting:** The authentication setting for the Key Vault extension.
 For Azure-based servers this setting can be omitted, meaning that the System Assigned Managed Identity (MI) of the VM is used against the Key Vault.
-For on-premises servers, specifying the setting 'msiEndpoint = "http://localhost:40342/metadata/identity"' means the usage of the service principal associated with the computer object created during the ARC onboarding.
+For on-premises servers, specifying the setting `msiEndpoint = "http://localhost:40342/metadata/identity"` means the usage of the service principal associated with the computer object created during the ARC onboarding.

 If the Key Vault extension is deployed on an Azure VM then the Managed Identity (MI) of the VM is used to authenticate against the Key Vault.
 If the KV extension is deployed on an Azure ARC-enabled server, then the authentication is performed using a service principal.
 Both MI and Service Principal must have the 'Key Vault Secret User' role assigned on the Key Vault containing the certificate to be renewed.
 The usage of 'Secret' is due to the fact that the certificate is stored in the Key Vault as a secret behind the scene.

 ### Automation Account
 The Automation Account acts as the orchestrator for the certificate renewal process.
-It needs to be configured with a RunBook, and the PowerShell script for the RunBook can be found [here](./.RunBook/RunBook_v2a.ps1).
+It needs to be configured with a RunBook, and the PowerShell script for the RunBook can be found [here](https://github.com/Azure/certlc/blob/main/.runbook/runbook_v2a.ps1).
 Additionally, an Hybrid Worker Group must be created, associating it with an Azure Windows VM member of the same AD domain of the Certification Authority (ideally the Certification Authority itself) for executing RunBooks.
 The RunBook should have a [webhook](https://learn.microsoft.com/azure/automation/automation-webhooks) associated with it, initiated from the Hybrid RunBook Worker.
 The webhook URL should be configured in the Event Subscription of the Event Grid System Topic.